aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step1.en.md

 +++
-title = "Step 1 - Execute a simple Scan"
+title = "Step 1 - Execute a sequential `Scan`"
 date = 2019-12-02T10:35:42-08:00
 weight = 1
 +++

-First, let's execute a simple (sequential) scan to calculate the total bytes sent for all records with **response code <> 200**.
-You can run a scan operation with a filter expression to filter out the uninteresting records.
-The application will then sum up the values of all the returned records where response code <> 200.
+First, execute a simple (sequential) Scan to calculate the total bytes sent for all records with **response code <> 200**.
+You can run a Scan with a filter expression to filter out unrelated records.
+The application worker will then sum the values of all the returned records where **response code <> 200**.

-The Python file **scan_logfile_simple.py** has the command to do the scan with filter and calculate the sum of bytes sent.
+The Python file, **scan_logfile_simple.py**, includes the command to run a `Scan` with a filter expression and then calculate the sum of bytes sent.

-Take a look at the code block used to scan the table:
+The following code block scans the table.

 ```py
   fe = "responsecode <> :f"
   eav = {":f": 200}